 Configure a connection

-When you add a card to a flow, you need to select or create a connection to authenticate with that application or service.
+When you add a card to a flow, you need to select or create a connection to authenticate with that app or service.
+You can create connections at either the folder level or the org level.

-After your remote account connection is configured, Okta saves your account information, so you can reuse the connection when you build any other flow that uses the same connector.
+After your remote account connection is configured, Okta saves your account information, so you can reuse the connection when you build other flows that use the same connector.

 New connections